garlicservices/graphql-bundle/README.md

 ```

-### Using included types
+### Using related types
 1. Let's create new Entity (for example Address) and connect it to Apartments by using many to one relation.
-2. Than create GraphQL type by steps enplaned in step one
+2. Create GraphQL type "Address" similar to step one
-3. Add just created type to Apartment type as new Address()
+3. Add newly created type to Apartment type as `new Address()`
-4. Try to find with Apartment field (for example id)
+4. Try to find Apartment with address fields (for example id)
 ```
 {
   ApartmentFind(id:1){